 - Last, we check to ensure there is maximum airflow.

-Clogged Dryer Vent = Wasted Energy & Money
+Clogged Dryer Vents Result in Wasted Energy & Money

-When the dryer vent line is clogged air can not flow properly.
-This causes your dryer to work harder than it should be, thus wasting you more energy and money.
+When the dryer vent line is clogged, air can not flow properly.
+This causes your dryer to work harder than it should, thus wasting you more energy and money.

-When a dryer vent line builds up excess lint it can be a danger for two reason.
+When a dryer vent line builds-up with excess lint, it can be a danger for two reasons:

-- The lint clogges the pipe preventing the steam to properly vent out.
-From here the steam has nowhere to go and turns into condensation.
-Eventually the pipe will fill up with water and drip back down to your dryer.
+- The lint clogged the pipe preventing the steam to properly vent out.
+From here, the steam has nowhere to go and turns into condensation.
+Eventually, the pipe will fill up with water and drip back down to your dryer.

-- The second danger can happen when the pipe becomes clogged and due to the excess heat from the dryer it can actually catch on fire.
+- The pipe becomes clogged, and due to the excess heat from the dryer, it can actually catch on fire.